-Assess opportunities to utilize city rights-of-way for innovative technology and systems to improve energy resiliency, in coordination with local utility companies.
+Assess opportunities to utilize city rights-of-way for innovative technology and systems, including distributed energy resource systems, to improve energy resiliency, in coordination with local utility companies.

 Install clean energy systems for city-owned buildings and facilities, including islanding capability (with storage) for a redundant source of back-up power that can sustain function during extreme weather events.